emoncms/emoncms/readme.md

 ## Requirements

 - PHP (tested with 7.0.30)
-- MYSQL or MariaDB (tested with 15.1)
+- MySQL or MariaDB (tested with 15.1)
 - Apache (tested with 2.4.25)
 - Redis* (tested with 3.2.6)

-_*Redis is recommended because it reduces the number of disk writes and therefore prolongs disk life (noticeably on SD cards e.g. RaspberryPi).
-Some input-processors also require redis and fail silently if redis is not installed.
-Some environments such as shared hosting or as far as we have tried windows servers don't support redis hence why emoncms has a fall back mode that allows core operation without redis._
+_*Redis is recommended because it reduces the number of disk writes and therefore prolongs disk life (noticeably on SD cards e.g. Raspberry Pi).
+Some input-processors also require Redis and fail silently if Redis is not installed.
+Some environments such as shared hosting or as far as we have tried Windows servers don't support Redis hence why Emoncms has a fall back mode that allows core operation without Redis._

 ## Using Emoncms

 ### Important: Standard Emoncms and Emoncms.org

-There are differences between the standard version of emoncms and the version of emoncms running on emoncms.org.
-This repository contains the code for the standard version of emoncms.
-This is the version installed on the OpenEnergyMonitor SD Card that comes with the EmonPi and EmonBase and is recommended for all self-install versions of emoncms.
+There are differences between the standard version of Emoncms and the version of Emoncms running on emoncms.org.
+This repository contains the code for the standard version of Emoncms.
+This is the version installed on the OpenEnergyMonitor SD Card that comes with the emonPi and emonBase and is recommended for all self-install versions of Emoncms.

 The emoncms.org version [Github: emoncms/emoncmsorg](http://github.com/emoncms/emoncmsorg) is a fork that is specific for multi-server installations.
-While both versions share the same roots, the code for emoncms.org differs significantly from the standard version of emoncms, the user experience is intended to be similar but there are currently a number of differences in the API and look of the inputs and feeds interfaces as well as a reduced feature set in general on emoncms.org in order to ensure stability.
-In general development on emoncms.org moves slower than the standard emoncms for this reason.
+While both versions share the same roots, the code for emoncms.org differs significantly from the standard version of Emoncms, the user experience is intended to be similar but there are currently a number of differences in the API and look of the inputs and feeds interfaces as well as a reduced feature set in general on emoncms.org in order to ensure stability.
+In general development on emoncms.org moves slower than the standard Emoncms for this reason.

 **1. From the Guide**